Iron Deficiency After Gastric Bypass Surgery

 plus 50 mg to 100 mg of iron each day.
 You may also need a vitamin C supplement or

 other supplements to help your body absorb more iron.
 Your healthcare provider will

-tell you the right amount of iron that you need.
+tell you the right amount of iron and possibly other supplements that you may need.

 Iron supplement can cause side effects.
 Many people have constipation and nausea.